isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 A test should verify that the header file itself compiles or that a cpp file which only includes the header file compiles.

 ### <a name="Rs-incscope"></a>SF.12: Use the quoted or angle bracket form of `#include` to identify the scope of dependencies

 ##### Reason

 To understand dependencies it is important to know where included files come from.
-Given the different search algorithms, the angle form (`<>`) identifies global scope, the quoted (`""`), files within the project (files co-located with use of the include statement).
+Given the different search algorithms, the angle form (`<>`) identifies global scope, the quoted (`""`), files within the project (in the same directory as the including source file).

 ##### Example

-    #include <string>       // From the standard library, referenced via INCLUDES, use the <> form
+    #include <string>       // From the standard library, referenced via include directories, use the <> form
     #include "helpers.h"    // A peer of the file including it, use "" form

 ##### Note

-Failing to follow this results in difficult to diagnose errors due to picking up the wrong file by incorrectly specifying the scope when it is included.
+Failing to follow this results in difficult to diagnose errors when the wrong file is found due to the incorrectly specified include scope.

 Library creators should put their headers in a folder and have clients include those files using the relative path `#include <some_library/common.h>`